Createdd/Writing/2020/articles/lockdownYes.md

 In this article I want to address various aspects of being in lockdown.
 And illustrate how I handle it from a health perspective.
 I do this because I was asked several times by friends and maybe it helps others as well.

 I will split this into mental and physical health aspects.
 It is merely a way I deal with the situation.
+The idea of the style of writing is the motivational aspect of dealing with difficult situations.
 Everything that is discussed and described stems from my own experience and awareness.
 I have no education in the field of health or anything related.
+Therefore it is not intended to be advice for living a certain way.

-##
+## Physicial

+I want to start with the physical aspects, because they seem to be easier to deal with, as many can at least acknowledge issues in this are.

+As mentioned in the disclaimer, I work as a programmer and have not ideal physical health right now.

 ---